arvigeus/AZ-204/Topics/App Service.md

   | Gateway-required virtual network integration | Outbound | Access Azure or on-premises resources via ExpressRoute or VPN                       |
   | Virtual network integration                  | Outbound | Access Azure network resources                                                      |

 - **Default Networking Behavior**: Free and Shared plans use multi-tenant workers, meaning your application shares resources with others.
 Plans from Basic and above use dedicated workers, meaning your application gets its own resources.
+If you have a Standard App Service plan, all the apps in that plan run on the same worker.

 - **Outbound Addresses**: When your application needs to make a call to an external service, it uses an outbound IP address.
 This address is shared among all applications running on the same type of worker VM.